 Once maya is operating awareness ‘assumes’ the role of creator and apparently identifies with maya.

-Awareness in association with maya (ignorance) is then referred to as Isvara or ‘God,’ the creator, preserver and destroyer of the objects in the dharmafield.
+Awareness (Brahman) in association with maya is then referred to as Isvara or ‘God,’ the creator, preserver and destroyer of the objects in the dharma field.

 As such it is also known as the macrosmic mind, the causal body or the deep sleep state.
 Isvara or Maya is a ‘limiting adjunct’ for awareness in that it causes awareness to appear as the limited world.

-Again this implies a sequence of ‘events’ which is not correct, because it infers time; we describe it so because we need to understand the distinction between the real and the apparently real, sattya and mithya
+Again this implies a sequence of ‘events’ which is not correct, because it infers time; we describe it so because we need to understand the distinction between the real and the apparently real, satya and mithya.

 There is only one jiva because there is only one awareness appearing as many apparent jivas or individuals.